Capacity: 4,100 (Seated 645)

 Under 5's Free

-* Evidence of age may be required to qualify for reduced admission.
+* Evidence of age or status may be required to qualify for reduced admission.

 Official Programme: £2.50